 I average 13 hours of light during the cooler months.

-**if your schedule does not permit you to be home to turn lights on and off at 10-14 hour increments, you can use a timer.
+**if your schedule does not permit you to be home to turn lights on and off, you can use a timer.
 A time is a power outlet that allows you to set a timer on it that will turn a light on and off after a preset amount of time.
 These timers are available at home depot and petco. ***Be sure NOT to plug your heat lamp or source into the timer outlet!
 You DO NOT want your heat source on a timer!
 You want your heat source on all the time!***

 When fall begins to creep in you may want to increase your hoggo's fat intake.